 Given this is an intermediate course, you should already have R and RStudio installed.
 However, you may not have the latest versions installed.

-- Have the latest version of RStudio installed (preferably the latest 1.3 version, but at least 1.2.5001 is fine).
+- Have the latest version of RStudio installed (any version above 1.4).

 There are a few other things to install: